-IMa sends two path details messages to the RU, one for the main train for section A - D and one for the second train Y - B. The path details message for the main train is sent with a Train Information section that contains all commercial stops (A, B, C, E, F) and handover point D. The path details message for the attached train is sent with a Train Information section that contains locations Y and Y. The path details messages are sent with a Path Information section that contains Y and Y. D in the message for the main train and stations Y and Y and
+IMa sends two path details messages to the RU, one for the main train for section A - D and one for the second train Y - B. The path details message for the main train is sent with a Train Information section that contains all commercial stops (A, B, C, E, F) and handover point D. The path details message for the attached train is sent with a Train Information section that contains V and B. The path details messages are sent with a Path Information section that contains A, B, C, D in the message for the main train and stations Y and B for the attached train.